aptech/docs/docs/CR-dstatmt.rst

 ::

-    //Set random number seed for repeatable random numbers rndseed 32452;
+    // Set random number seed for repeatable random numbers rndseed 32452;

-    //Create a random matrix on which to compute statistics X = rndn(10,3);
+    // Create a random matrix on which to compute statistics X = rndn(10,3);

-    //The empty string as the second input tells GAUSS to
+    // The empty string as the second input tells GAUSS to
-    //compute statistics on a matrix rather than a dataset call dstatmt("", X);
+    // compute statistics on a matrix rather than a dataset call dstatmt("", X);

 The code above will print out the following report: